Portuguese art: The Joanine Baroque

+Ceiling painting at the Palace of Mafra.

 The Restoration of Independence and the accession of King João V marked a significant shift in the socio-political landscape, firmly establishing the Baroque as the prevailing artistic style.
 The Baroque shed its earlier traces of isolationism and timidity, embracing new ideas that would culminate in remarkable originality during the first half of the 18th century.
 This era, known as the Joanine Baroque, was fueled by the influx of gold from the Brazilian colony, ushering in a phase of unprecedented splendor under the long reign of King João V. A passionate lover and discerning connoisseur of the arts, he was not only capable of offering critical insights but also served as a devout patron of the Church and an autocrat with ambitions to rival France's Louis XIV.
 During his reign (1706-1750), Portuguese painting once again flourished, marked by vigor and ingenuity.
 Art became a powerful instrument for showcasing the king's magnanimity and grandeur.
 One of João V's most notable legacies is the monumental Palace of Mafra, a combined palace and convent.
 Its construction became a driving force for the revitalization of Portuguese arts, symbolizing the cultural and artistic ambitions of his reign.

 During this period, the colour palette diversified and brightened, marking the end of Tenebrism.
 Forms become more fluid, compositions display greater ingenuity, and a dynamic, expansive sense emerges.
 There is also an evident attempt to revive classical values.
 André Gonçalves, a prolific artist, stands out as one of the finest representatives of the Joanine Baroque.
 His influence was significant, fostering a school of thought in which José da Costa Negreiros (1714-1759) was a prominent figure.
 Negreiros's most notable works include the paintings created for the Coach of King João V (housed in the National Coach Museum) and the canvases in the side chapels of the Santuário do Senhor Jesus da Pedra in Óbidos, dedicated to Our Lady of the Conception and The Death of St. Joseph (The main chapel, dedicated to Calvary, features a canvas by André Gonçalves).
 He also painted Our Lady of Mercy in one of the chapels of the Lisbon Cathedral, as well as the ceilings of the Palace of Correio-Mor in Loures and the chapter house of the Convento de São Domingos de Benfica.

 While Rome was the primary centre of inspiration during this phase, the artistic currents of the French and Dutch Baroque also left their mark.